-Trump’s free market economics and narcissistic tweets are causing turmoil and confusion.
-An aggressive, mean-spirited approach to live will cause suffering, while people want an economy that provides a prosperous meaningful life to people as we care for our planet.
+Trump’s free market economics and narcissistic tweets are causing turmoil, confusion, and suffering.
+An aggressive, mean-spirited approach to live will cause pain, in spite of the fact that people want an economy that provides a prosperous meaningful life as we care for our planet.

 Free market economics is based on three gravely harmful ways of thinking:

 - Humans dominate nature, which is used to increase consumption, and we don’t need to worry about destroying our ecosystems.